FedericoQuin/SEAByTE/README.md

 After testing the artifact, very little cleanup is necessary.
 First, make sure you stop the feedback loop using the Dashboard web interface (bottom of the `Run` tab).
 Afterwards you can safely stop the Managing System (stopping the running process).

-Lastly, run the `stop_web_store.sh` script.
+Lastly, run the `./stop_web_store.sh` script.
 This script removes the deployed docker stack which contains the Web Store microservices.